 - Candidates with excellent organizational and customer service abilities may be eligible for on-the-job training from some employers.

-3. Immigration Eligibility
+3. Immigration Eligibility:

 - must fulfill the requirements set forth by Canadian immigration for employment permits.